 The Supreme Court would also probably intervene at some point like it did in 2000.
 I highly doubt that the two-plus months between Election Day and Inauguration Day would pass without the nation’s highest court stepping in to either clarify the process for resolving a contingent election or issuing a ruling tantamount to determining a winner outright—e.g. allowing Pence to cast the tie-breaking vote for himself.
 There would definitely be cries from both sides about an unelected group of justices dictating election outcomes, but there might not be an alternative.

 I don’t want to make it sound like this House of Cards–like scenario is at all likely, nor am I rooting for it in any way.
 I want Biden to win a decisive Electoral College victory so we can put an end to this nightmare era in American history.
 But the chances of an Acting President Pelosi are probably slightly greater than either President Evan McMullin or President Gary Johnson in 2016.
 In other words, slightly greater than zero.
 The likelier—though still very unlikely—scenario of an Electoral College tie would ultimately bode well for Trump; it would probably mean Biden and other Democrats faltered and the GOP kept its Senate majority and majority of state House delegations, preventing the gridlock that this blog post assumes.

 I’m also sort of writing this as a commentary on why the Electoral College is a complete mess and all of the arcane and byzantine methods of resolving a tie need to be—at the very least—reexamined.
 A national popular vote, for example, would avoid this kind of bizarre fiasco, even if it might require runoff elections.
 A Twenty-eighth Amendment could update and simplify the nineteenth century rules that govern these situations, like allowing House members to vote individually rather than in state delegations en bloc.
-I have another blog post in the works about the various ways that could happen, so stay tuned.
+I have another blog post in the works about the various ways that could happen, so stay tuned (update: here it is).